woc-hack/inflection-points/scripts/README.md

 2. [data_to_timeseries.sh](data_to_timeseries.sh): Use _[timestamps_to_series.py](timestamps_to_series.py)_ to generate a time series of commits per month in CSV format for each project.
 Writes to _/data/play/inflection_points/new_timeseries_data/**Project-ID**.csv_ and should be run on __da0__.
      - This script was later improved to also include the number of unique authors per month using *[auth-comm_proj_report.py](auth-comm_proj_report.py)*

-3. [validate-and-merge-time-series.r](validate-and-merge-time-series.r): Validates author and commit time series, merging time series that met the criteria in a single file named authors-and-commits-time-series.csv.
+3. [validate-and-merge-time-series.r](validate-and-merge-time-series.r): Validates author and commit time series, merging time series that met the criteria in a single file named `authors-and-commits-time-series.csv`.
 Requires no arguments and uses version S data.

+3. [create-changepoints-data.r](create-changepoints-data.r): Finds changepoints in author and commit time series, storing them in `authors-and-commits-changepoints.csv`.
+Uses the time series data from `authors-and-commits-time-series.csv`.

 ## Utility Scripts